Andriichello/articles/laravel/OVERRIDING_ELOQUENT_BUILDER.md

 ```
 <br>

 ## Step 4.
-Add querying methods <a name="overriding-step-4"></a>
+Create querying methods <a name="overriding-step-4"></a>
-After completing steps 1-3 the `Holiday` model is set up to use `HolidayQueryBuilder`, so now it's time to proceed with creating methods for querying.
+After completing steps 1-3 the `Holiday` is set up to use `HolidayQueryBuilder`, so now it's time to proceed with creating methods for querying.

 ``` php
 /**